20. May 2026 • 4 min. read

 We had an “incident” a couple of days ago, with a user installing the “Perplexity AI” browser.
 Which is known to have security issues and is basically a bad browser to use in a healthcare facility.
 Also, perplexity does not have the best reputation, when it comes to privacy.
 Other than that, a standard user should not be able to install random applications to begin with.

-So, as we know, there are a lot of tool out there that could manage these things.
+So, as we know, there are a lot of tools out there that could manage these things.
 But they are usually on the more expensive side of things and money is one of those things we do not have in abundance.

-Applocker is basically a deny / allow system for files and executable that Windows is allowed to run.
+Applocker is basically a deny / allow system for files and executables that Windows is allowed to run.
 We can define which path, publisher or hash is allowed or denied, based on a few rules.

 In today’s post, I want to show you a basic setup, that denies the execution within a few user profile folders.
 Mainly Downloads and Appdata.
 Also, we will check on how we could allow some applications in those folders.
 We use 1Password, which installs in the user folders.
 So denying the whole folder, would also block the application.